crossplane/crossplane/design/design-doc-composition-functions.md

 ```

 Executing `crun` directly as opposed to using a higher level tool like `docker`
-or `podman` allows Crossplane to continue using the [Distroless][distroless]
-base image without any new dependencies apart from a single static binary (i.e.
+or `podman` allows Crossplane to avoid new dependencies apart from a single
-`crun`).
-It keeps most functionality (pulling images etc) inside Crossplane's
+static binary (i.e. `crun`).
+It keeps most functionality (pulling images etc)
-codebase, delegating only container creation to an external tool.
-Crossplane
+inside Crossplane's codebase, delegating only container creation to an external
-functions are always short-lived and should always have their stdin and stdout
+tool.
+Crossplane functions are always short-lived and should always have their
-attached to Crossplane, so wrappers like `containerd-shim` or `conmon` should
+stdin and stdout attached to Crossplane, so wrappers like `containerd-shim` or
-not be required.
-The short-lived, "one shot" nature of Crossplane functions
+`conmon` should not be required.
+The short-lived, "one shot" nature of
-means it should also be acceptable to `crun run` the container rather than using
+Crossplane functions means it should also be acceptable to `crun run` the
-`crun create`, `crun start`, etc.
+container rather than using `crun create`, `crun start`, etc.

+At the time of writing rootless containers appear to be supported by Kubernetes,
+including Amazon's Elastic Kubernetes Service (EKS) and Google Kubernetes Engine
+(GKE).

+Testing using GKE 1.21.10-gke.2000 with Container Optimized OS (with containerd)
+cos-89-16108-604-19 nodes (Kernel COS-5.4.170) found that it was possible to run
+`unshare -rUm` (i.e. to create a new user and mount namespace) inside an Alpine
+Linux container as long as AppArmor was disabled by applying the annotation
+`container.apparmor.security.beta.kubernetes.io/${CONTAINER_NAME}=unconfined`.
+It's possible to create user namespaces with AppArmor enabled, but not to create
+mount namespaces with different mount propagation from their parent.

+It is not possible to use rootless containers with gVisor enabled, as gVisor
+does not yet [support mount namespaces][gvisor-mountns].
+This means that it is
+not possible to use rootless containers with GKE Autopilot, which requires that
+gVisor be used.

+Testing using EKS v1.21.5-eks-9017834 with Amazon Linux 2 nodes (Kernel
+5.4.188-104.359.amzn2.x86_64) found that it was possible to run `unshare -rUm`
+inside an Alpine Linux container 'out of the box'.

+The `unshare` syscall used to create containers is rejected by the default
+Docker and containerd seccomp profiles. seccomp is disabled ("Unconstrained") by
+default in Kubernetes, but that will soon change per [this KEP][kep-seccomp]
+which proposes that Kubernetes use the seccomp profiles of its container engine
+(i.e. containerd) by default.
+Once this happens Crossplane will either need to
+run with the "Unconstrained" seccomp profile, or a variant of the default
+containerd seccomp profile that allows a few extra syscalls (i.e. at least
+`unshare` and `mount`).
+This can be done by setting a Pod's
+`spec.securityContext.seccompProfile.type` field to `Unconstrained`.

 ## Alternatives Considered